 Website or Beta UI

-iRacing have had their beta UI (desktop client) available for a little while now.
+iRacing has had its beta UI (desktop client) available for a little while now.
 There are features that are only available on the beta UI such as AI racing so it’s worth downloading and having a look at.

 Personally, I still use the website for all my racing purely because everything I need is there and that’s just what I’m used to.
 I only really use the Beta UI for AI racing when I feel like doing that.